-Local transit service can be categorized into the following three types:
+Transit service can be categorized into the following types:

-- Productivity-oriented services are relatively high frequency routes designed to operate to maximize ridership per hour of service.
+- Local service provides connections within communities, generally with relatively closely spaced stops.
+Local services can be designed to achieve productivity or coverage, although in practice most transit systems have a mix of these services and strike a balance between these goals: - Productivity-oriented services are relatively high frequency routes designed to operate to maximize ridership per hour of service.
 These routes aim to provide quick, convenient trips that provide high convenience and mobility to the busiest activity centers and highest concentrations of residences and jobs. - Coverage-oriented services are lower frequency services typically designed to serve fewer riders over a relatively large area.
-Service types in this category may provide transit-dependent customers not living near bus routes with reliable mobility options that may require reservations and less direct travel.
+Service types in this category may provide transitdependent customers not living near bus routes with reliable mobility options that may require reservations and less direct travel. - Regional or intercity services, such as the CET Community Connector routes, typically connect cites, serving relatively few major stops at key activity or employment centers and connecting to local service with each city.
+Intercity frequency is based on market size and can be scaled to meet demand.

-Figure 1 summarizes the local transit route types, with a description, typical transit service type and vehicle used to serve the routes, and population and employment density threshold quidelines for both route and activity center scales.
+Figure 1 summarizes the local transit route types, with a description, typical transit service type and vehicle used to serve the routes, and population and employment density threshold guidelines for both route and activity center scales.

-LAN ID USE TRANSIT г Land Use Type Residents per Acre Jobs per Acre Appropriate Types of Transit Frequency of Service Urban Mixed-Use 20+ 15+ BRT Rapid Local Bus Bus 10-15 minutes Neighborhood & Surburban Mixed-Use 10-20 10-15 Local Bus 15-30 minutes Mixed Neighborhoods 10-15 5-10 Local On-Demand Bus 30-60 minutes or on-demand Low Density 2-10 2-5 On- Demand Rideshare Volunteer Driver Pgm 60 mins or less or on-demand
+LAN ID USE TRANSI Г Land Use Type Residents per Acre Jobs per Acre Appropriate Types of Transit Frequency of Service Urban Mixed-Use 20+ 15+ BRT Rapid Local Bus Bus 10-15 minutes Neighborhood & Surburban Mixed-Use 10-20 10-15 Local Bus 15-30 minutes Mixed Neighborhoods 10-15 5-10 Local On-Demand Bus 30-60 minutes or on-demand Low Density 2-10 2-5 On- Demand Rideshare Volunteer Driver Pgm 60 mins or less or on-demand